kevinxyc1/inventify/README.md

   - cannot add/update an item without entering name

 ### Additional Feature
+- Search and filter implemented in **Inventory** page
+  - based on item name/tag (regex pattern matching)
-- In **Inventory** page: Search and filter based on name, tag, date added after, date added before
+  - based on item date added (filter all items with date-added after or/and before a date)
+  - implemented with MongoDB query

 ### Technologies
 - **Node/Express** backend in Javascript